 - Asanas.
 Generally speaking, this word is used to refer to yoga positions.
 It is a state of being where you are physically and mentally steady, calm, quiet, and comfortable.
 In Raja Yoga, it only refers to the sitting position, but in Hatha Yoga, Yogasanas also include opening the energy channels to increase awareness.

 - Chakras.
 These are energy centers located throughout your body.
 There are seven major chakras and several smaller ones.
 Chakras can be opened or closed to re-balance the flow of energy within yourself.

 - Dhayana.
-Meditation aimed at connecting yourself with the universal consciousness.
+A meditation aimed at connecting yourself with the universal consciousness.

 - Mantra.
 This Sanskrit word means speech.
-A mantra is usually a word (or series of words) that, repeated, help focus the mind.
+A mantra is usually a word (or series of words) that, repeated, helps focus the mind.